pmazaitis/electronic-schematic-stencils/README.md

 If a two-tone representation is needed, a possible solution may be:

-* Make the variable arrows back with a think white border
+* Make the variable arrows black with a thin white border
 * Use hatching for the capacitor cores
 * Use a dashed line for notation arrows and legend border